sergirobles/rrcevaluation/README.md

 ## Implementing your own docker
+As working with docker, you can opt for your preferred programming language.
+The calculations but must be implemented on the same machine, you can’t call any external service for that purpose.
+Your docker must implement a REST service with docker implementing the following 2 methods:

 ### Submition validation [POST] /validate
 This method must validate the submition file/s and verify that all files have the correct format (all required fields are present and have to correct type) and the sample IDs matches the Ground Truth ones.